cuberite/android/README.md

 ## Download

-APK files are available on the [release page](https://github.com/cuberite/android/releases).
+Cuberite can be installed from the [F-Droid](https://f-droid.org/en/packages/org.cuberite.android/) repository.
+Alternatively, APK files are available on the [release page](https://github.com/cuberite/android/releases).

 ## Useful Links